Obeid & Partners

 It is also acting as lead counsel for a major regional EPC contractor in an ICC arbitration seated in Doha with a multibillion-dollar conglomerate, where the amount in dispute totals over US$160 million.

-It is also advising on Libyan law issues in a pending ICSID case.
+It is also advising on Libyan law issues in an investment dispute.

 A representative of a leading EPC contractor, part of the BUTEC group, says: “Ziad Obeid was a brilliant advocate and a fine strategist.
 There is no doubt his engineering background was a great added value.”